It's Rush Limbaugh and the most listened to radio talk show in America by far.

 It has to be reported that this is working.

-And they I'm sure they cringe at saying only Americans can keep the lid on Baghdad.
+And I'm sure they cringe at saying only Americans can keep the lid on Baghdad.

-But if we if we don't, where does it leave them and the people they prefer to be running this country?
+But if we don't, where does it leave them and the people they prefer to be running this country?

-I think also, and you got the world media doing the same thing, and I think also they know what this Petraeus report's gonna say.
+I think also, and you've got the world media doing the same thing, and I think also they know what this Petraeus report's going to say.

-They're hoping against hope that he issues a report says things are hopeless, but that doesn't quite jive with uh what everybody is seeing over there.
+They're hoping against hope that he issues a report that says things are hopeless, but that doesn't quite jive with what everybody is seeing over there.

-So I think I think what's what uh what what what they think Petraeus is gonna report is that there's great success, so much success that we can actually start bringing some troops home.
+So I think what they think Petraeus is going to report is that there's a great success, so much success that we can actually start bringing some troops home.

 George W. Bush.